Fantastic Beasts: The Crimes of Grindelwald: Critical response

 Andrew Barker of Variety called the film a "cluttered expansion of the Harry Potter franchise" and wrote: "The film throws plenty of plot twists, loud noises, and multihued magical nebulae at us, but rarely is there much tension, or sense of adventure, or any real longing, just the feeling of watching one chess piece after another being moved into position."
 Critic Peter Bradshaw of The Guardian gave the film 3 out of 5 stars, praising the performances of Law and Depp, but criticizing the film's excessive plotting, writing: "This Fantastic Beasts film is as watchable and entertaining as expected [...] but some of the wonder, novelty and sheer narrative rush of the first film has been mislaid in favour of a more diffuse plot focus, spread out among a bigger ensemble cast."
 Peter Travers of Rolling Stone gave it 3 stars out of 5 and criticized the film for being overlong and exposition heavy, saying it feels "like an overload of homework"; he suggested it was too much for Muggles and best left to fans only.
 Justin Chang of the Los Angeles Times wrote: "It offers up dazzling feats of sorcery and realms of wonderment [...] and manages to conjure the very opposite of magic."
 Chang found Newt to be "charmless" and the plot "grindingly complicated", though he welcomed the introduction of Jude Law as Dumbledore.

 Accolades

-Sequels
+Sequel

 A sequel, Fantastic Beasts: The Secrets of Dumbledore, was released in the United Kingdom on 8 April 2022 and in the United States on 15 April 2022.
 The film was previously scheduled for release on 12 November 2021, but it was pushed back to 15 July 2022.
-In November 2020, Mads Mikkelsen was announced to have been cast as Johnny Depp's replacement in the role of Grindelwald.
+In November 2020, Mads Mikkelsen was announced to have been cast as Grindelwald, replacing Depp, who had been asked by Warner Bros. to resign following the verdict of the Depp v News Group Newspapers Ltd court case.

-Initially, in October 2014, the studio announced there would be a Fantastic Beasts trilogy.
-In July 2016, David Yates confirmed that Rowling had written the screenplay for the second film and had ideas for the third.
-In October 2016, Rowling stated that the series would be composed of five films.